 Quality education is a global concern in virtually all societies.
 To achieve it, efficient and quality teaching needs to be employed.
-However, this may not occur without the use of instructional technology.
-Instructional technologies play a vital role in teaching and learning process and have proved to have several inherent advantages when well utilized (Grabe 1998).
-Instructional technology helps to provide students with the necessary experiences, concrete or simulated and integrate prior experiences as well (Dale1969).
-Hence, a student who has an advantage of reacting to well-selected instructional technologies can learn more effectively than those who are provided largely through verbal information.
+However, this may not occur without the use of instructional technologies.
+Instructional technologies play a vital role in teaching and learning process and have proved to have several inherent advantages when well utilized (Grabe 1998).Instructional technologies helps to provide students with the necessary experiences, concrete or simulated and integrate prior experiences as well (Dale1969).Hence, a student who has an advantage of reacting to well-selected instructional technologies can learn more effectively than those who are provided largely through verbal information..

 Clearly, the importance of instructional technologies in the teaching-learning process cannot be exhausted.
-Teacher's awareness of these benefits can motivate them to appreciate, embrace acquire and use the technologies in their teaching.
+Teachers awareness of these benefits can motivate them to appreciate, embrace acquire and use the technologies in their teaching.
 It can create one of the ingredients of developing a positive attitude by the teacher regarding the use of instructional technologies.
-It was for this reason therefore this study sought to establish the challenges teachers and students face in the use of instructional technology.
-A case of selected secondary schools in Kagoma County.
+It was for this reason therefore this study sought to establish the use of instructional technology and students achievements in selected schools.
+A case of secondary schools in Nkozi sub- County Mpigi district.